Liberatedwinner/DifferentiableRankingMetric/README.md

 About Differential Neural Metric(DRM)
 ============================

-This is the implementation for our paper
+This is the implementation for our paper <A Differentiable Ranking Metric Using Relaxed Sorting Operations for Top-K Recommender Systems Implementation>.

-Two precision metric models: NP-WARP and NP-CML.
+Two precision metric models: DRM-dot and DRM-L2.

 If you use our codes, please cite our paper.